madetech/learn/workshops/11-Docker-Workshop/story.md

 ## Virtual Machine

-Eventually the desire to obtain full production parity - and remove operating system level differences - will lead to [VirtualBox](https://www.virtualbox.org/) (or similar).
+Eventually the desire to obtain full production parity - and remove operating system level differences - led us to [VirtualBox](https://www.virtualbox.org/) (or similar).

 What VirtualBox does is it emulates a full system architecture inside your Operating System, so you can run the same Linux distribution or macOS, Windows or your favorite Linux flavor.

 **Vagrant!**

-Vagrant lets you define a `Vagrantfile` in the root of your project which will automatically setup a Virtual Machine.
+[Vagrant](https://www.vagrantup.com/docs/) lets you define a `Vagrantfile` in the root of your project which will automatically setup a Virtual Machine.

 **Virtual Machines...**

 The trouble with virtual machines

 * They are really slow (especially if you're running a GUI).
-* They use a lot of memory (expect 400+MB).
+* They use a lot of memory (expect 400MB+).
 * They use a lot of disk space (a whole operating system).
 * They will drain your battery.